tarmac-project/tarmac/docs/README.md

 ![](tarmac-logo.png)

-Build Serverless Microservices with WebAssembly Functions

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/madflojo/tarmac/pkg/sdk)](https://pkg.go.dev/github.com/madflojo/tarmac/pkg/sdk)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue)](https://tarmac.gitbook.io/tarmac/)
 [![Build Status](https://github.com/madflojo/tarmac/actions/workflows/build.yml/badge.svg)](https://github.com/madflojo/tarmac/actions/workflows/build.yml)
 [![Go Report Card](https://goreportcard.com/badge/github.com/madflojo/tarmac)](https://goreportcard.com/report/github.com/madflojo/tarmac)
 [![Coverage Status](https://coveralls.io/repos/github/madflojo/tarmac/badge.svg?branch=master)](https://coveralls.io/github/madflojo/tarmac?branch=master)

-Tarmac is a lightweight, open-source application server that simplifies building microservices using WebAssembly (WASM) functions.
-With Tarmac, you can quickly write and deploy a single function as a standalone microservice.
-Or you can use Tarmac's ability to run multi-function services to create a purpose-built serverless platform.
+## Framework for writing functions, microservices, or monoliths with Web Assembly Functions

-Tarmac delivers more than just a lightweight application server for WebAssembly functions.
-It offers built-in support for key-value stores like Redis and Cassandra, traditional SQL databases like MySQL and Postgres, and fundamental capabilities like mutual TLS authentication and observability.
-With Tarmac, you can easily focus on writing your functions while benefiting from a robust suite of integrations for building modern distributed services.
+Tarmac is a new approach to application frameworks.
+Tarmac is language agnostic and offers built-in support for key/value stores like BoltDB, Redis, and Cassandra, traditional SQL databases like MySQL and Postgres, and fundamental capabilities like mutual TLS authentication and observability.

+Supporting languages like Go, Rust, & Zig, you can focus on writing your functions in whatever language you like while benefiting from a robust suite of capabilities for building modern distributed services.

 ## Quick Start

 Tarmac makes it easy to get started with building complex functions.
-This Go function is an excellent example of its simplicity.
-Its payload reversal logic leverages a key:value datastore for caching, demonstrating how effortless it is to create complex functionality with very little code.
+The below function (written in Go) is an excellent example of its simplicity.

 ```go
 // Tac is a small, simple Go program that is an example WASM module for Tarmac.
 This program will accept a Tarmac